amansingh1912/FPCAnalysis_PowerBI/README.md

 # FPCAnalysis In Power BI
-It is a report based on FPC Shareholders and their feedbacks on the FPC for a XYZ company.
+It is a report in the domain of agriculture based on FPC Shareholders and their feedbacks on the FPC for a XYZ company.

 ![thinkstockphotos-151513663-5bfc353e4cedfd0026c2e3a8](https://user-images.githubusercontent.com/72240938/193417683-b543c1b3-f14a-43cb-9026-4d54db4a32e2.jpg)